Storidge/cio-user-guide/getting_started/why_profiles.md

+---
+title: Why profiles for persistent storage
+description: Why use profiles to create persistent storage for Docker Swarm and Kubernetes
+lang: en-US
+---

 # Why profiles

 CIO makes it really easy to manage storage through the concept of profiles.
 Profiles provide a simple way to declare application requirements through YAML formatted files.